 I've been lucky to meet some really cool people over the years.
 In the 1960s I babysat for Adam Nussbaum and played in a band with John Scofield - both went on to become famous jazz musicians.
 In the 1970s I recorded Narada Michael Walden and worked one summer for the Chambers Brothers rewiring their home recording studio.
 Also in the 1970s I got a half hour lesson on string arranging from Rob Mounsey after a recording session in Boston, and talked to Bob Moog about the design of active filter circuits at an AES lecture.
 In the 1980s I recorded Pete Levin, actor Mason Adams, ran a PA system for Dr. John, had Peter Funt as a studio client, and had dinner with Bill Gates.
-In the 1990s I interviewed Mstislav Rostropovich, one of the greatest cellists of all time, made two videos featuring renowned cellist Bernard Greenhouse, and 2001 A Space Odyssey actor Keir Dullea almost bought my house.
+I also met Art Garfunkle when I sat in on one of his recording sessions.
+In the 1990s I interviewed Mstislav Rostropovich, one of the greatest cellists of all time, and made two videos featuring renowned cellist Bernard Greenhouse.
+I had a fabulous house with Future Shock author Alvin Toffler as my backyard neighbor, and had a visit from 2001 A Space Odyssey actor Keir Dullea when I put the house up for sale.
 In the 2000s producer Nile Rodgers became one of my company's customers, as did Barry Gibb, Bob Clearmountain, and T Bone Burnett.
 I also have many truly fabulous close friends, equally talented but perhaps not so famous, including Jeff Prosise, Phil Cramer, Bob Spear, Arnie Gross, Ed Dzubak, Mark Weiss, Mike Rodericks, Carol Chapman, Carl Franklin, and Kate Dillingham.
 Just as cool, my brother in law Joseph Deninson spec'd the original E-ZPass system hardware, and my cousin, attorney Robert M. Langer is behind those "Do not remove under penalty of law" pillow and mattress tags that arose from a lawsuit against a major mattress manufacturer.

 It's too late to meet Carl Sagan, Leonard Bernstein, or bass player James Jamerson, and way too late to meet Antonin Dvorak or J.S.
 Bach.
 But there are several people - personal heroes - I'd still like very much to meet before I die.
 If you are on the list below, or personally know someone on the list, please call or email me!